Dibromomethane: Preparation

 Another way is to prepare it from diiodomethane and bromine.

 Uses

 Dibromomethane is used as a solvent, gauge fluid, and in organic synthesis (often as 1H-NMR internal standard).
-It is a convenient agent for converting catechols to their methylenedioxy derivatives.
+It conviently converts polyols (such as catechols) to their methylenedioxy derivatives, and bromomethylenates enolates.
+It is a much cheaper precursor to a Simmons-Smith-type reagent than diiodomethane.

 Natural occurrence

 It is naturally produced by marine algae and liberated to the oceans.
 Releasing on soil causes it to evaporate and leach into the ground.
 Releasing in water causes it to be lost mainly by volatilisation with a half life of 5.2 hours.
 It has no significant degradation biological or abiological effects.
 In the atmosphere it will be lost because of reaction with photochemically produced hydroxyl radicals.
 The estimated half life of this reaction is 213 days.